 Why not extend this activity by carrying out the Be a soil scientist activity in your school garden.

 Alternatively you could discover How much soil we have on Earth.
+You could even study soil erosion using The power of water! experiment.

 Herbarium: Herbarium Leaf Classification